nikita-volkov/hasql/README.md

 --
 -- It's recommended to define statements in a dedicated 'Statements' -- submodule of your project.
+--
+-- In the following code we use the extension library "hasql-th", -- which generates statement definitions from SQL,
+-- compile-time checking the syntax on the way.
 -------------------------

 sumStatement :: Statement (Int64, Int64) Int64